Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 14 April 2026 06.54.42 UTC
+- WIB: Selasa, 14 April 2026 10.35.47 UTC
-- WITA: Selasa, 14 April 2026 07.54.42 UTC
+- WITA: Selasa, 14 April 2026 11.35.47 UTC
-- WIT: Selasa, 14 April 2026 08.54.42 UTC
+- WIT: Selasa, 14 April 2026 12.35.47 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: nature
+Kategori: success